stelzinga/MF/MGT_99.Legend.md

 - To to drive Innovation
 - To take responsibility and become the Leaders of tomorrow
 - To stay with the Venture for longer

 It is the responsibility of the Manager to assure Motivation of Staff is achieved throughout the lifetime of the Venture.

 ### Inspiration
-Unlike Motivation, inspiration is the Process of influencing Staff emotionally and mentally do be *creative*.
-As such Inspiration is a key deliverable to yield Change.
-In fact, rather than asking for a specific Change through Motivation, Manager's can generate Change, without asking, through Inspiring.
+Unlike Motivation, inspiration is the Process of influencing Staff emotionally and mentally to be *creative*.
+As such, Inspiration is a key deliverable to yield Change.
+In fact, rather than asking for a specific Change through Motivation, Manager's can generate Change, without asking, by Inspiring.
 It is the responsibility of the Manager to assure Staff is inspired throughout the lifetime of the Venture.

 ### Learning
 Any Venture will undergo Change and in order to accommodate that the entire Venture often needs to learn new aspects of one or more items of the Profile Tree.
 Often this relates to Technology, which grows at a fast pace, but it also includes changes in Management theory, including Leading.

-### Leaders
+### Managers
-A key deliverable for Managers, is to help groom the leaders of tomorrow.
-Managers need to know how to lead, but they also need to prepare the new leaders for the future.
-This is done through identification of potential leaders and grooming them through above Processes.
+A key deliverable for Managers, is to help groom the Managers of tomorrow.
+Managers need to know how to lead, and they also need to prepare the new Managers for the future.
+This is done through identification of potential Managers and grooming them through above Processes.
 ________________________________________
 ## Controlling
 Controlling involves Processes to establish *how well it was done*.
+It is backward looking in its approach.

 This fourth Management Function continuously measures output of Operations versus some form of reference, which is in most cases the Benchmark determined in Planning, and adjusts where necessary through the other Management Functions: Planning, Organising and Leading.

 In other words, for Goals and Objectives defined in Planning, the Management Function Controlling will check whether the targeted results were achieved.
-This means that even if a Goal is itself related to Checks with regards to production Processes,it is Controlling that verifies whether those Checks achieved what they were set out to do!
+This means that even if a Goal is itself related to Checks with regards to production Processes, it is Controlling that verifies whether those Checks achieved what they were set out to do!

 Controlling is performed through Controls, which in general involve 7 steps:
 1. Establish the *Purpose*;
-2. Establish *Baseline* or Benchmark (often done in Planning);
+2. Establish *Baseline* or Benchmark (mostly done in Planning);
 3. Get *Measurement* of the output of Goals/Sub-Goals/Objectives;
 4. Perform a *Comparison* of Measurement vs Baseline;
 5. Perform an *Analysis* of differences from the Comparison and, if relevant;
 6. Define some form of *Remediation*;
 7. Keep a *Written Trail* of 1-6, use it to *Report* and track Remediation.

 The Control's Purpose, is fundamental.
 It sets out what a Control aims to achieve and why that is relevant.
-Particularly for Staff (or other Stakeholders) who are not privy to all details of the Operations a Purpose helps setting the stage for understanding steps 2 to 6 and, more generally, facilitates the performance of controls without needing to acquire a vast background knowledge.
+Particularly for Staff (or other Stakeholders) who are not privy to all details of the Operations a Purpose helps setting the stage for understanding steps 2 to 6 and, more generally, facilitates the performance of Controls without needing to acquire a vast background knowledge.
 This is particularly important for Checks, see below.

 The Benchmark establishes *expected* Results from the Goals and Objectives defined in Planning.
-Often, the Benchmark is referred to as KPI (Key Performance Indicator), or KRI (Key Risk Indicator) depending on whether the Objective is Profit or Risk related.
-Other indicators are possible e.g. KEI (Key Efficiency Indicator).
-When Controlling Goals and Sub-Goals measurement is done against an overall expected outcome.
+Most often, the Benchmark itself is established in Planning.

-Depending on the Objective, Measurement requires a clearly defined Process describing how to measure the outcome of Objectives i.e. how to collect Data, how to create Information from the data to perform the actual Measurement from it, or it can do without such detailed steps.
-Measurement also considers the type:  binary (done, vs not done), quantitative (100 EUR, 1000 lines of code,...) or qualitative (glossy, pleasing to the eye, increased sales) with a preference for quantitative measures.
+Depending on the Objective, the Measurement requires a clearly defined Process describing how to measure the outcome of Objectives i.e., how to collect Data, how to create Information from the data to perform the actual Measurement,  etc.

 The Comparison can be expressed as count, percentage etc. and that in tables, graphs or any format that makes the Comparison easy to interpret.